CoachAsim/engineering-practicum-term-01-final-project-guide/README.md

 ## Additional Support
 I wish that for everyone one of you there was one of me but unfortunately that ratio is 1:16.
 So!
 I am using Large Language Model AI tools to help all of us : )

 You can use the Large Language Model of your choice (Gemini, Claude, ChatGPT) to coach you through your project like I would!
+Note: The only one that can handle this on the free version is Chat GPT...
+So you're probably gonna wanna use Chat GPT unless you pay for Gemini or Claude.

 Here are the constraints though:
 1. You MUST use the exact prompt in this document to initiate the chat (ask me if you want to change it): https://docs.google.com/document/d/1fJt1DWv3nH4Ix1Eo6VGILbftq_LgK6l1rFzPOSkhoeI/edit?usp=sharing